senavar/BlobProcessor/src/readme.md

 ## How to Use

 1. Set up your Azure Blob Storage and Azure Table Storage.
-2. Set the following environment variables:
+2. Set the following environment variables via application settings:
     - `ObjectStorageConnection`: The connection string for your Azure Storage account.
     - `ObjectContainerStorageName`: The name of the blob container in your Azure Storage account.
     - `ObjectTableStorageName`: The name of the table in your Azure Table Storage.